sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 Now, we don’t have any similar code and the whole piece is shorter and easier to understand.

-Let’s look at a more tricky example.
+Let’s look at a trickier example.
 Imagine, we use different naming conventions for different testing tools:

 <!-- const type = 'type', columnName = 'col', rowIndex = 2, toTitleCase = x => _.startCase(_.toLower(x)) -->